chime-experiment/mkchimeenv/README.md

 ```
 $ git clone ssh://git@github.com/chime-experiment/mkchimeenv
 ```

+If you are not a CHIME Collaboration member, the command will still work for you if you use the `--non-chime-member` option.
+This option will omit CHIME-internal packages from the virtual environment, and also clone the repositories using https instead of ssh, which does not require a passphrase-less key to be set up.

+When installing on your own computer, the `--ignore-system-packages` will ignore packages that are already installed into your base Python environment, and will instead perform fresh installs of the required packages into the new virtual environment.
+This can sometimes be useful for avoiding conflicts with your existing Python setup.

 To speed up the creation you can use the `--fast` option to the create command.
 This will turn off build isolation when pip is installing the packages, which